tcsenpai/gigacode/README.md

 This command is, once again, mainly used by `beads_load`.
 However, it can be used autonomously to set up beads for a specific repository.

 The command initialize beads in your repository, installs git hooks for beads and run the `bd_onboard` command to load memories and ensure agentic awareness.

+### Find Unused Code

+_✅ Supporting Customization_

+The `find_unused_code` command leverages [knip](https://knip.dev/) to detect unused code, dependencies, exports, and files in your project.

+By default, it uses `bun` to run knip (falling back to `npm` if bun is unavailable).
+If knip is not configured in your project, the command will automatically set it up using `bun create @knip/config` or `npm init @knip/config`.

+The command operates in three modes based on user input:

+1. **Analysis Mode (Default)**: Runs knip and provides a detailed, human-readable analysis of findings with suggestions.
+No code modifications are made.

+2. **Approval Mode**: When specified, the agent can edit code to fix issues but will ask for user approval before each change.

+3. **YOLO Mode**: When explicitly requested, the agent will automatically fix all issues it finds without asking for permission.

+This is particularly useful for maintaining clean codebases by identifying:
+- Unused files
+- Unused dependencies and devDependencies
+- Unused exports and types
+- Duplicate exports
+- Unlisted or unresolved dependencies